Skip to main content

 npx wrangler login

-Configure the Profound API key
+Configure the Profound Log Ingestion Token

-# Configure the API key secret
+# Configure the Log Ingestion Token secret

-npx wrangler secret put PROFOUND_API_KEY
+npx wrangler secret put PROFOUND_LOG_INGESTION_TOKEN

 Deploy the Worker